Chapter 4: The Archivist

 1. It Situates Your Work

 The review demonstrates that you’re aware of the broader context and not working in isolation.
-By connecting your research to established theories and previous findings, you show how your study fits into—and extends—the collective knowledge of the field.
+By connecting your research to established theories and previous findings, you show how your study fits into, and extends, the collective knowledge of the field.

 This is partly defensive.
 Peer reviewers and instructors want to know you’ve done your homework.
 But it’s also generative.
 Seeing how your question connects to existing work often reveals angles you hadn’t considered or refinements that make the study stronger.